Vessel monitoring system: Tunisia

 Tunisian fisheries department have developed a Vessel Monitoring System (VMS) based on GPS position measurement and INMARSAT-C satellite communications.
 Tunisian's VMS solution provides pertinent information on the fishing fleet activities that help the Fisheries Monitoring Center (FMC) to manage the fishing vessels and control the living sea resources and fishing productions.

 United States

 In the U.S., national fisheries management is under the National Oceanographic and Atmospheric Administration's (NOAA) Fisheries Service.
 There may also be state fisheries regulators.
-USA has a nationwide VMS monitoring a total of approximately 4.500 vessels based on the vTrack software.
+The U.S. has a nationwide VMS monitoring a total of approximately 4,500 vessels based on the vTrack software.

 Nationally-defined Fisheries VMS

 At the national level, the goals include: